Short run game against DC came back to bite us, says Rahul | Sports-Games

 Short run game against DC came back to bite us, says Rahul

 Kings XI Punjab skipper K L Rahul believes that the "short run" that played a part in their opening IPL loss to Delhi Capitals massively affected their play-off chances despite a remarkable comeback in the second leg of the tournament.
-KXIP finished on 12 points after losing their last game against CSK after winning five games on trot to raise visions of a play-off chance.
+KXIP finished on 12 points after losing their last game against Chennai Super Kings after winning five games on trot to raise visions of a play-off chance.

 "It is disappointing.
 We had a lot of games in our pockets and we couldn't get over the line and we only have ourselves to blame.
 That short run game too (against Delhi Capitals on September 20), looks like it has come back to bite us," Rahul said at the post-match presentation ceremony.
 Before that particular match went into Super Over, the TV footage showed that square leg umpire Menon had erred in calling Chris Jordan for a ''short run'' in the third ball of the 19th over, bowled by Kagiso Rabada.
 The TV replays showed that Jordan''s bat was inside the crease when he completed the first run, starting from the non-striker''s end.